9gustin/react-notion-render/README.md

 ### Blog with Notion as CMS

-I've maded a template to blog page, that use this package and allows you have a blog using notion as CMS.
+I've maded a template to blog page, that use this package and allows you have a blog using notion as CMS. <br />

 📎 Repo: [@9gustin/notion-blog-nextjs](https://github.com/9gustin/notion-blog-nextjs)  <br />
 📚 Notion Database: [notion/notion-blog-nextjs](https://9gustin.notion.site/a30378a9a7a74a398a17b733136a70d4?v=db951035b8c44968ae226f2c2d358529)  <br />